 The ShowerPill is a product and a company started by three former Cal football players out of Berkeley, CA, that aims to replace the shower with a “body wipe.”

-Created by three former college and pro football players – who know a thing or two about exhausting workouts, and, ahem, skipping out on that much-needed shower afterward.
+Three former college and pro football players were familiar with exhausting workouts, and then skipping out on that much-needed shower afterward created this product.

 Proven to kill 99.9 percent of germs, while leaving skin feeling clean, fresh and moisturized like you just stepped out of the shower.
-Each individually wrapped package was created to withstand high temperatures and to be impervious to moisture, light and bacteria.
+Each individually wrapped package was created to be impervious to moisture, bacteria, light and withstand high temperatures.

 |$150,000 for 15%||$150,000 for 20% + extra $50,000 for parents||Mark Cuban, Lori Greiner and Alex Rodriguez|